lokanta/lokanta.github.io/_posts/21-07-02-petalody.md

 * Alex Kershaw, *Kill them with kindness* (2006) 65 x 82 cm, C - Type print on aluminium.

-* Alex Kershaw *Machine guns are simplicity itself* (2006) 50 x 66 cm, C - Type print on aluminium.
+* Alex Kershaw, *Machine guns are simplicity itself* (2006) 50 x 66 cm, C - Type print on aluminium.

-* Alex Kershaw *Sleeping and waking are not what they used to be* (2006) 50 x 67 cm, C - Type print on aluminium.
+* Alex Kershaw, *Sleeping and waking are not what they used to be* (2006) 50 x 67 cm, C - Type print on aluminium.

-* Alex Kershaw *You would not have any feelings at all if you didn't feel something* (2006) 50 x 80 cm, C - Type print on aluminium.
+* Alex Kershaw, *You would not have any feelings at all if you didn't feel something* (2006) 50 x 80 cm, C - Type print on aluminium.

 See more artworks on [Alex Kershaw’s website](http://www.alexkershaw.com.au)